So far, we have covered the following in this series:

 Also, if you would like to know more about setting up social media monitoring (so you can get useful information about your content marketing efforts), go here to learn about social media tracking tools and technologies that you may want to check out:

 The above are just a few examples of the many content distribution plugins that are available to WordPress users.

 Kickstart Your WordPress Traffic System

 After your traffic automation system has been set up, we recommend kickstarting the process of driving traffic to your site with the steps shown in this tutorial:

-WordPress Traffic Automation Blueprint: Automated Content Distribution Process – Summary
+WordPress Traffic Automation Blueprint: Automated Content Syndication Process – Summary

-Once your website and plugins have been configured and fully set up, all you then need to do to attract traffic is add web content regularly.
+Once you have your website and plugins set up and configured, all you then need to do to automatically start generating web traffic is add great content on a consistent basis.

 Once you have expertly configured your WordPress site, the next step is to optimize as much of the process as can be improved.
-This step is covered in the next article in the WordPress Traffic Blueprint series.
+This step is addressed in the next section of the series.

 This is the end of Part Four